 To program dish remote to Joey follow these steps carefully:

-- If the Dish remote controller you’re making use of is a new one, you’ll have to first unpair the previous one and pair the current one before you begin the programming process.
+- If the Dish remote controller you’re using is a new one, you’ll have to unpair the previous one and pair the current one before you begin the programming process.
 To do this, locate the SIS info menu from the drop-down menu and click on the “unpair” remote option by pressing the ok button in the Dish remote controller.
 To pair the new remote controller with the TV, locate and press the SAT button at the top of the Dish remote controller.

 - To begin programming the TV properly, press the menu button on the Dish remote controller while pointing the remote directly to the TV.

 - From the drop-down menu that appears, locate and click on the “Settings” option by pressing the ok button key on your Dish TV remote controller.
 A drop-down menu will appear.
-Note that to scroll, you make use of the arrow buttons on your remote control.
+Note that to scroll, you use the arrow buttons on your remote control.